erochest/erochest.github.com/pages/announcements/clj-data-master/index.md

 > With this guide, you'll learn how to leverage the power and flexibility of
 > Clojure to dig into your data and access the insights it hides.

-If you're interested, feel free to check this book out on [Packt's website][packt] or on [Amazon][amazon].
+If this sounds interesting, check it out on [Packt's website][packt] or on [Amazon][amazon].

+Also in the book, I mentioned a couple of datasets that are available on this site.
+You can find them on [the page for this book][data].

+---

-Although I also do this in the book, I'd like to take a minute to thank the editorial team at Packt that worked with me.
+I do this in the book, but I'd like to take a minute here to publicly thank the editorial team at Packt who worked with me.
 The reviewers were also invaluable.
 They put a lot of effort into helping me see where the very rough first draft needed more attention.
 Any shortcomings still in the book are entirely my own.

 And most of all, I'd like to thank my family.
-They put up with my being only partially available during some rough times, and I appreciate their patience, understanding, support, and love.
+They put up with my inattention, and I appreciate their patience, understanding, support, and love.

-Sometime during the next week, I'll set up a page with some of the datasets for the book.
-Watch this space.

 <!--
 <a href="http://www.amazon.com/gp/product/B00KLAJ66S/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00KLAJ66S&linkCode=as2&tag=httpwwwericro-20&linkId=JK7FNAPWBI467EIC">Mastering Clojure Data Analysis</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=httpwwwericro-20&l=as2&o=1&a=B00KLAJ66S" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />